andystewart999/TransportNSW/README.md

 * occupancy: how full the vehicle is, if available
 * real_time_trip_id: the unique TransportNSW id for that specific journey
 * latitude & longitude: The location of the vehicle, if available

+Please note that the origin and destination detail is just that.
+We don't return any intermediate steps, transport change types etc other than the total number of changes.
+The assumption is that you'll know the details of your specified trip, you just want to know when the next departure is.
+If you need much more detailed information then I recommend that you use the full Transport NSW trip planner website or application.

 ## Thank you
 Thank you Dav0815 for your TransportNSW library that the vast majority of this fork is based on.
 I couldn't have done it without you!